inivekin/abosa/abosa.typ

 passive under nervous twitches, better for it with these fixes, healed scars with golden stitches.
-I've scabbed the letters, scraped an scored, they ruptured in poked at panels, the floor rips up like rug decor, unmooring plasma from channels in some extended aperture,
+On scabbing letters, scraped and scored, they rupture from poked at panels, the floor rips up like rug decor, unmooring plasma from channels in some extended aperture,